 Frequently, when people find out about my comic strip endeavors, they have questions.
 The goal of this section is to answer some of those questions.
-If you don’t see your question(s) listed below and are still left puzzled about some things, please feel free to post them to the Livestock Productions Wall on Facebook or forever be clueless!
+If you don’t see your question(s) listed below and are still left puzzled about some things, please feel free to post them to the Livestock Productions Wall on Facebook …or forever be clueless!

-That being said, LET THE QUESTIONING COMMENCE!!
+Now, LET THE QUESTIONING COMMENCE!!

 Well, aren’t we straight forward?!
 My name is Phil and (among other things) I like to draw!
 I’ve always enjoyed sharing my work with others and I tend to get very excited about the projects I work on, so this lil’ corner of the web belongs to me and my doodles under the umbrella of “Livestock Productions.”